 Occupational therapists are registered healthcare professionals and are accountable to the Health and Care Professions Council (HCPC).

-You will be taught a number of self-help strategies to trial at home and which you will then be expected to discuss at follow up.
+You’ll be taught self-help strategies to try at home, and then you’ll discuss them at the next appointment.
 Here are some examples of the types of techniques we can use:

 - Learning to balance activities throughout the week